Can bioimpedance (BIA) analysis interfere with my ICD?

 Your doctor should discuss all potential benefits and risks of an MRI scan with you.
 Present your ID card to the doctor recommending the MRI scan.
 If needed, your doctor can seek more information from the manufacturer of your ICD.

-Category: Implantable DevicesWhat if my device is not approved for use in the MRI environment?
+Category: Implantable DevicesWhat if my ICD isn’t MRI approved?

 You should speak with your doctor regarding this situation.